BrandonEastwell/photography-app/README.md

 ## Known Issues
 - Some page load animation issues
+- IOS is untested
+- Android photo upload is broken
+- Proximity photo filtering does not apply distance rankings (no change)

 ## Todo
 > Feature list planned to be worked on in the future